Circumference Formula

 How do you use the Circumference formula?

 Imagine wrapping a string tightly around a circular jar lid, then straightening the string out.
 That length is the circumference.
-No matter the size of the circle, the circumference is always \pi times the diameter—roughly 3.14 laps of the diameter around the edge.
+No matter the size of the circle, the circumference is always times the diameter—roughly laps of the diameter around the edge.

 What do the symbols mean in the Circumference formula?

-C for circumference, d for diameter, r for radius
+for circumference, for diameter, for radius

 Why is the Circumference formula important in Math?